MarwanAlsoltany/blend/README.md

 composer require marwanalsoltany/blend
 ```

 This is the recommended way to install Blend.
 With this installation method, Blend will be installed just like any normal Composer package.
-You can interact with it using either the `vendor/bin/blend` executable with a config file in the current working directory, or by requiring it in a stand-alone file and supplying the config programmatically after creating you own executable file.
+You can interact with it using either the `vendor/bin/blend` executable with a config file in the current working directory, or by requiring it in a stand-alone file and supplying the config programmatically.
 You can of course install it globally and let it be system-wide accessible.

 #### Using PHAR: